breadboardengineer1234/QuickNet/docs/events.md

   print(bool)
 end)
 ```
 ### ``:ConnectAsync``
-This method does the same thing as ``:Connect`` but runs the listener asynchronously.
+Does the same thing as ``:Connect`` but runs the listener asynchronously.
 Use this method for listeners that yield.
 Note that async connections have higher overhead.
 Calling this method returns a ``QuickNetConnection`` object.
 ```lua
 local conn = myEvent.OnServerEvent:ConnectAsync(function(player, num, str, bool) print(num)